0

 physical integrity of employees

-Our workshop, located in Aigues-Vives in the south of France, is equipped with a centralized dust and solvent extraction system.
-Therefore, there are no fine particles or solvent vapors in the air that our employees could inhale.
+Our workshop in Aigues-Vives, in the south of France, is equipped with a centralized dust and solvent extraction system.
+This means that there are no fine particles or solvent vapors in the air that our employees could inhale.

-La Botte Gardiane is fighting against discrimination of all kinds, whether in hiring or throughout its employees' careers.
-Equal pay for men and women, employee diversity, and accessibility for people with disabilities are just a few examples.
+La Botte Gardiane fights against all forms of discrimination, whether in hiring or throughout the careers of its employees.
+Equal pay for men and women, diversity in employee backgrounds, and accessibility for people with disabilities are just a few examples.

 our workshop